jlaiii/BattleMetrics-Rust-Analytics/README.md

 If you navigate to a different player's page, the script will automatically detect the change and prompt you to get the new player's stats.

 ---

-## Troubleshooting

--   **"Waiting for data..."** The script needs to wait for BattleMetrics to load all the player's data before it can calculate the hours.
-This can take a few seconds.
--   **No button appears**:
-    -   Ensure you are on a player's profile page (URL should be `https://www.battlemetrics.com/players/...`).
-    -   Check if your user script manager is enabled and the script is active for `battlemetrics.com`.
--   **Incorrect hours**: The script only calculates playtime on servers that have the game set to "Rust" in BattleMetrics.
-Playtime on incorrectly tagged servers may not be included.

----

-## Contributing

-Suggestions and bug reports are welcome!
-Please open an issue on the GitHub repository or submit a pull request with your changes.

----

-## License

-This project is licensed under the MIT License.